ScottJams/scottjams.github.io/index.markdown

 <details> <summary><b>Click here to expand a breakdown of my A* pathfinding implementation</b></summary>

 <div markdown="1">
-In order to implement this in Unity, I'd need to start with a way to create a graph of nodes to represent each area.
-Since the gameplay areas in *Project Whimsy* are comprised of 2D `Tilemaps`, I would need some sort of grid (rather than say, a `NavMesh` in a 3D setting).
+In order to implement this in Unity, I needed to start with a way to create a graph of nodes to represent each area.
+Since the gameplay areas in *Project Whimsy* are comprised of 2D `Tilemaps`, I required some sort of grid (rather than say, a `NavMesh` in a 3D setting).
 I created a `PathfindingGrid` component which would serve as my method of separating the game world into `PathfindingNode`s and give me a way to iterate through them.

 After generating a suitable grid of nodes, I needed to look through them and figure out a path.
 By maintaining a list of nodes we want to look through (the `openList`) and nodes we've already looked at (the `closedList`), we can calculate the `F` cost for each node and work our way towards the destination.
 Once the destination is found, we can work our way backwards to get the finished path.